umonkey/php-cache/README.md

 ## Usage

-Use by addint this to `config/dependencies.php`:
+Initialize by adding this to `config/dependencies.php`:

 ```
 $container['cache'] = function ($c) {